culturecreates/artsdata-data-model/doc/_architecture/overview.md

 Summary
 =========
 Artsdata is a knowledge graph specialized in the Canadian Arts Sector and focused on performing arts events.
-In other words, it is a [Linked Open Data](https://en.wikipedia.org/wiki/Linked_data) aggregator of events and global ID (URI) provider for linking events to artists, venues and arts organizations.

-Artsdata loads descriptive metadata related to cultural events (performing arts, and soon galleries and museums) from multiple websites and external databases and, when needed, mints URIs for named entities.
+Artsdata aggregates descriptive metadata related to cultural events (performing arts, and soon galleries and museums) from multiple websites and external databases and, when needed, mints URIs for named entities.
+Data is published as [Linked Open Data](https://en.wikipedia.org/wiki/Linked_data) with URIs that can be used to link events to artists, venues and arts organizations.

 For an overview of knowledge graphs and why the arts sector in Canada should have one, take a look at this 6 minute [video](https://youtu.be/Brqa4T0JNMk) by Tammy Lee, CEO of Culture Creates.

 The Artsdata data model is implemented using classic RDF ontologies and maps data to a multitude of other classic (i.e. FRBR) and non-classic (i.e. Wikidata) ontologies.

 The long term goal of Artsdata is to have the most complete and highest quality descriptive metadata on cultural events in Canada, including productions and artists from around the world being presented in Canada.
+And at a later stage all events of Canadian artists performing abroad.

 The open data ecosystem is divided into 3 areas:
 * Data providers